In this Guide

 Cordless vacuums start as low as $30, and can cost $300+.

-The cheapest options are handheld vacuums, which (with the exception of Dysons) cost below $100.
-The more you pay for a handheld vacuum, the more suction power you’ll get.
+The cheapest options are handheld models, which (with the exception of Dysons) cost below $100.
+The more you pay for a handheld type, the more suction power you’ll get.

 Cordless stick vacuums are available for about the same price range.
 Cordless stick vacuums with powered brush heads do cost more.
 You can expect to pay at least $100 for a cordless vacuum that can handle carpet.